How Is Artificial Intelligence Used in Analytics?

 Some tools to check out here include:

 2. Use analytics to predict outcomes.

-AI systems exist that use analytics data to help you predict outcomes and successful courses of action.
+Systems exist that use AI analytics to help you predict outcomes and successful courses of action.

 3. Unify analytics and customer data.

-AI is also used to unify data across platforms.
+Artificial intelligence is also used to unify data across platforms.
 That includes using the speed and scale of AI to pull together all your customer data into a single, unified view.
-AI is also capable of unifying data across different sources, even hard-to-track ones like call data.
+Artificial intelligence is also capable of unifying data across different sources, even hard-to-track ones like call data.

-How to Get Started with AI for Analytics
+How to Get Started with AI in Analytics

-If you're a marketer who works with analytics, chances are that AI can help you increase revenue and reduce costs.
-That means now is the time to get started with AI, no matter your skill or comfort level.
+If you're a marketer who works with analytics, business intelligence tools, or an analytics platform, chances are that AI can help you increase revenue and reduce costs.
+That means now is the time to get started building AI capabilities at your organization, no matter your skill or comfort level.

 To do so means you build a potentially insurmountable competitive advantage.
 To delay means you risk getting left behind.